-In May 1873 Miltiades Bidzanis decided to move to Port Pire, because, as the area had been surveyed in 1871, and the township gazetted in 1872, the government had started selling land there.
+In May 1873 Miltiades Bidzanis decided to move to Port Pire because, the area having been surveyed in 1871, and the township gazetted in 1872, the government had started selling land there.

-Port Pire was already quite a busy harbour, having been discovered in 1846, and used after that by the pastoralists of the area, and so it would obviously provide work for a master mariner.
+Port Pine was already quite a busy harbour, having been discovered in 1846 and used after that by the pastoralists of the area, and so it would obviously provide work for a master mariner.

 He settled in a part of Port Pine called Solomontown, named after Emmanuel Solomon, one of South Australia’s most successful merchants.
 Port Pire itself was growing rapidly in the year he arrived, and by the end of that year an unofficial head-count showed that 160 people (forty-seven of them children) had taken up residence there.

 In Port Pine he married Elizabeth J.M., whose surname is unknown but who was reputedly a French migrant, and she bore him three sons.Very little information has survived about this marriage or about their children, except that two of the sons were named Ernest Charles and Harilaos Richard, while for the third we know only the initials C.E.H.
 Elizabeth’s headstone still marks her burial place in the Port Pire cemetery, informing us that she was forty-one years old when she died on 27th January 1876.